zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 5: Trigger CI build

-In this task you will commit your pending changes in VS Code to you GitHub repo, and trigger the Jenkins CI build job.
+In this task, you commit your pending changes in VS Code to your GitHub repo and trigger the Jenkins CI build job.

 1. Return to VS Code on your Lab VM, and the open `MCW-OSS-PaaS-and-DevOps` project.